tom-pollak/tom-pollak.github.io/md/soft_sampling.md

 ### 6.3 Interpretability

-If each step is a distribution, you can record the top tokens from that distribution to see how the model’s “beliefs” evolve.
-This can provide an alternative window into the model’s chain of thought, though still not a “true” discrete chain.
+We can record how the model's beliefs evolve by sampling tokens at each step, though it's not a "true" discrete chain.

-### 6.4 May want to use soft sampling for thinking tokens only
+### 6.4 Selectively use soft decoding

-And discretize the final answer.
+Perhaps only for thinking tokens?
+And switch back to discrete for the final answer.

-### 6.5 Temperature as a learnt parameter
+### 6.5 Temperature / TopK / MinP as a learnable parameter

 As the model is fully differentiable, we could use temperature (and perhaps topk, minp as learnable parameters).